 - Coarse salt and ground pepper

-- 1 cup white cooking wine (use chicken stock if you are avoiding alcohol)
+- 1 cup / 8 fl oz. white cooking wine (use chicken stock if you are avoiding alcohol)

-- 2 tablespoons butter, cold and cut into pieces
+- 2 TBSP butter, cold and cut into pieces

 - Place almond meal in a shallow dish.